List of In Another World with My Smartphone characters: Refreese Imperium

 The princess of the Refreese Imperium, daughter of Rig Reek Refreese the imperator and Queen Zelda Rehm Refreese and older sister of Ridis.
 She secretly writes romantic novel series of all kinds of genres from yaoi to yuri, even reverse-harem under her pen name Riel Rifrese.
-She is a friend and big sister figure of Yumina's because she's the only one who knows Reliel's secrets.
-She's also became good friends with Linze due to their love for Yaoi novels.
+She is a friend and big sister figure of Yumina's because she's the only one who knows Reliel's secrets and supports her hobbies along side Lucia, Leen and Sakura who become part of her key confidantes and strongest supporters.
+She's also became good friends with Linze, Including Prim and her fellow guild receptionists due to their love for Yaoi novels and supports her writing endeavors.
 She was so completely over-obsessed with gay romance that she gets wrong ideas when she first met Touya at the local book store at Refreese believing he's into those materials and men, When Yumina clears the misunderstanding Touya helps her get the book she wanted by creating a copy of it from the workshop.
-Afterwards Reliel begins to starts writing a rather unsettling reverse-harem story with the main characters based on Touya and his fiancés, including her younger brother, he swears revenge on her for humiliating him.
+Afterwards Reliel begins to starts writing a rather unsettling reverse-harem story with the main characters based on Touya and his fiancés, including her younger brother and Touya's male acquaintance he interacts with, Even adding hot springs for the erotic romantic scenes for other stories, he swears revenge on her for humiliating him.
 She is also engaged to an unknown person, which is good news for Touya since he did not want to marry her due to his personal issues towards Reliel.
-Unfortunately, later at some point in the series, her fiancé ran away with a commoner girl.
-However during a masquerade ball incident, she was saved from a creepy nobleman by a dashing young man, only to learn afterwards that it was Princess Listis Le Triharan of the Triharan Holy Empire who was raised as a boy to prevent the corrupt nobles of the senate from forcing her into a marriage with one of their own.
-This whole set up reminded Reliel of one of her own yuri novel series.
+But, later at some point in the series, her fiancé ran away with a commoner girl, which doesn't upsets Reliel due to political marrage arranged by her father who was pushy about finding her a fiancé.
+However, during a masquerade ball incident, she was saved from a creepy nobleman by a dashing young man, only to learn afterwards that it was Princess Listis Le Triharan of the Triharan Holy Empire who was raised as a boy to prevent the corrupt nobles of the senate from forcing her into a marriage with one of their own.
+This whole set up reminded Reliel of one of her own yuri novel series "Defenders of the Lily", and it didn't change her romantic infatuation with Listis and her masculine charm due to her bisexuality.
 It also implies Princesss Reliel and Litis might be are on the road to becoming a couple.
+Reliel also had been givin' a nickname "Lady Riri" or "Sister Riri" by Yumina."